adamw/website/content/blog/2009-12-16-dependency-injection-and-replacing-dependencies-in-cdiweld.md

     }</p></div>
     ";}
 categories:
-  - CDI
-  - Dependency Injection
-  - Java
+  - jee
-  - JBoss
+  - dependency injection
-  - Weld
+  - java

 ---
 From time to time, in a system I develop, which uses EJB3 beans as the basic &#8220;component model&#8221;, I have a need to do some operations using a new entity manager (but still in the same transaction).
 The problem here is that if I invoke a method on another bean, which has an entity manager injected (using `@PersistenceContext EntityManager em`), the entity manager will be the original one.
 There is no way to temporarily replace it or any other dependency, just for the time of one invocation.